Basic Methods

 The truly significant clairvoyance is exercised by the structures of the lower bubble of perception (see below).
 Possessing it enables one to see energies of different levels of coarseness-subtlety scale in multidimensional space.
 As a result of gaining this kind of clairvoyance, one becomes able to observe directly various subtlest Manifestations of the non-incarnate Consciousness of God.

-Work on the development of the chakras and other fine structures of organism is incompatible with taking alcohol (even in the form of kvass or alcohol-containing milk products), since alcohol destroy those subtle structures.
+Work on the development of the chakras and other fine structures of the organism is incompatible with taking alcohol (even in the form of kvass or alcohol-containing milk products), since alcohol destroys those subtle structures.
 Breaking this rule causes serious diseases.

 * * *